 Ultimaker Cura Arachne version features an overhaul of the slicing engine used to create G-Code.
 The engine is enhanced with the in house developed Arachne code library.

-Ultimaker Cura Arachne engine alpha is currently available for download.
+Ultimaker Cura Arachne engine is currently in a public beta.

 The new Arachne Cura Engine introduces a new way of approaching the generation of thin wall and thin features of a model.
 For thin features a constant line width can be problematic.